Powerkiss/workbench-example-competition-kernel/README.md

    * A Kaggle Username.
 You can find this in ``kaggle.json`` when you click "Create New Token" [here](https://www.kaggle.com/settings).
    * A Kaggle API Key.
 You can find this in ``kaggle.json`` when you click "Create New Token" [here](https://www.kaggle.com/settings).

+Alternatively, if you prefer working directly with the ``kaggle.json`` credential file, you can delete the above secrets and add your ``kaggle.json`` file directly at the top level of this project repository.
+However, you may need to run a ``chmod 600 /path/to/kaggle.json`` to prevent other users from reading your file.

 ## Tutorial (Desktop App)

 If you do not NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/).